ebmoon/aspire/README.md

 The artifact supports the following claims:

-TODO
+Test Set I: Aspire can synthesize the U-implicants for 35/35 deterministic benchmarks and guarantee all of them are the best U-disjunction.
+Test Set II: Aspire can synthesize both O-consequences and U-implicants for 14/15 nondeterministic benchmarks, and guarantee that all they are the best.
+Application 1: Aspire can synthesize L-weakest under-approximate postcondition and L-weakest possible precondition for 14 incorrectness logic problems.
+Application 2: Aspire can synthesize the best O-consequences and U-implicants for 9/9 problems about reasoning concurrent programs.
+Application 3: Aspire can synthesize the best O-consequences and U-implicants that can be interpreted as game strategies for 5/5 two-player game.

 ### Claims not supported by this artifact

 This artifact may not support some claims of the paper.
-Specifically, the running time and number of synthesized properties may be different to Tables 1-3.
+Specifically, the running time and number of synthesized properties may be different to Tables 1-3, while the conjunction (for overapproximation) or disjunction (for underapproximation) of the synthesized properties are equivalent.

 #### Reason

 All the evaluation data of paper were generated from Apple M1 8-core CPU with 8GB RAM.
+Since different random seeds for Sketch solver will result in it selecting differenet examples/formulas, so Aspire can therefore generate different set of properties with different seeds.
-Sketch binary compiled for different architecture / OS may produce different results.
+Aspire may have a high variance in running time for the same reason as above.
+Additionally, Sketch binary compiled for different architecture / OS may produce different results.
-Aspire has a high variance in running time.
 To obtain reliable results, it is recommended to execute it with a minimum of three random seeds.

 ## Setup